ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Makes Invalid Values Unrepresentable

-Restricting what values can be passed to a function through the type system is a good way to communicate how the function is meant to be used to both programmers and the compiler.
+Restricting what values can be passed to a function through the type system is a good way to communicate how the function is meant to be used to both programmers and the compiler [(19)](https://www.youtube.com/watch?v=wvtFGa6XJDU).
 It simplifies the written documentation required.

-At least it would be good if we didn't have implicit signed → unsigned conversions.
+At least it would be good if we didn't have implicit signed → unsigned conversions [(19)](https://www.youtube.com/watch?v=wvtFGa6XJDU).
 And if arithmetic over- and underflow was an error instead of wrapping.
-Passing a negative signed value into a function taking an unsigned parameter is a common source of bugs [(15)](https://youtu.be/Puio5dly9N8?t=2561), making the parameter an unsigned integer type doesn't protect us from that unfortunately.
+Passing a negative signed value into a function taking an unsigned parameter is a common source of bugs [(15)](https://youtu.be/Puio5dly9N8?t=2561), making the parameter an unsigned integer type doesn't protect us from that unfortunately, it simply hides it [(19)](https://www.youtube.com/watch?v=wvtFGa6XJDU).
+Expressions that should have resulted in a negative value instead becomes a positive value, i.e. it conforms to the restrictions of the interface even though it really should not.
+Using a signed type reveals the bug instead [(19)](https://www.youtube.com/watch?v=wvtFGa6XJDU), which is better.

 ## Integrates Well With The Standard Library Containers